wp-plugins/themes-plus/readme.md

 **them.es<sup>+</sup>** is a WordPress Plugin that brings useful **Modules** and **Features** to WordPress *the WordPress way*.
 It has been developed for them.es Themes, but also works on other Themes built with Bootstrap.

-Pull requests are always welcome!

-For more information, check out [http://them.es/plus](http://them.es/plus).
+For more information, check out [http://them.es/plus](http://them.es/plus)

 ![Alt text](/screenshot.png?raw=true)

 ## What's included?
-* Shortcodes
+* [Shortcodes] and Customization
-* Page Builder / TinyMCE Plugin
+* TinyMCE Plugin
+* Customization: Customizer API
 * Bootstrap components: Grid, Galleries, Carousels, Count down to date, Funny Count up stats
 * WordPress hooks: Transform Standard WordPress Galleries into slideshows and even more
 * Portfolio Filter
+* Count up
+* Countdown Timer
+* Recent Posts
 * Google Maps
+* Google Analytics
 * Simple Contact form